 Ma Bailey: That's a lie!
-Crazy Billy died four months ago in the state lunatic asylum where he'd been ever since he lost his business.
+He's been locked up in an insane asylum upstate every since he lost his business!
 And if you ask me, that's where you belong too!

 [Ma Bailey slams the door in George's face as he looks on with shock]

 Bert: Come on, we gotta' get this up.
 He's coming.